Enhancing Trustworthy GUI Grounding via Self-Critiqued Reinforcement Learning: Experiments

 \textbf{Extension to other baselines.} As shown in Table~\ref{tab: ablation_baseline}, we further extend HyperClick to MiMo-VL~\citep{coreteam2025mimovltechnicalreport}, a strong general-purpose VLM.
-With our training framework, MiMo-VL improves from 39.9\% to 49.5\%, demonstrating that HyperClick serves as a plug-and-play training paradigm for GUI grounding.
-Similarly, applying HyperClick to Qwen2.5-VL also brings substantial improvement (from 26.8\% to 48.2\%), confirming the generality and scalability of our approach across different foundation models.
+With our training framework, MiMo-VL improves from 91.4\% to 94.0\%, demonstrating that HyperClick serves as a general training paradigm for GUI grounding, confirming the generality and scalability of our approach across various models.